franciscop/crossroad/readme.md

 ### usePath()

-Read and set the path(name) part of the URL:
+Read and set only the path(name) part of the URL:

 ```js
 const Login = () => {